 Gifts

 It’s customary to give a gift if invited to someone’s home – a small token from one’s home country is best.
-Flowers should be avoided as these are usually only given as condolence.
+Flowers should be avoided as these are usually only given as a condolence.

 Gender